The SymphonyAI Team

 Senior Investment Analyst

-Anusha is a senior investment analyst on the SymphonyAI investment team, responsible for evaluating new market opportunities across a variety of established and emerging technologies and industries.
+Anusha is an analyst on the SymphonyAI investment team, responsible for evaluating new market opportunities across a variety of established and emerging technologies and industries.
 She brings her talents to successful acquisition and investment sourcing, diligence, and close.

 Prior to joining SymphonyAI, Anusha was responsible for legal and policy research for the Equals Center for Promotion of Social Justice, focusing on advocacy and research projects for the rights of persons with disabilities in India.
 She was previously a caseworker at the Trinity Centre Cardiff Asylum Support Advocacy group, working on pro bono cases to help asylum seekers in the UK fight for necessities such as access to housing.
 Anusha has lived and worked in the United States, United Kingdom, Paris, and India.